 Tarrant County Texas Tax Sale

-Currently Texas law does not permit the sale of tax lien certificates.
+Currently Texas law does not permit the sale of tax lien certificates in Tarrant County.
 Texas law authorizes the sale of tax deed properties at the Tarrant County tax deed sale auction on the first Tuesday of each month.

 Tarrant County Texas relies on the revenue generated from real estate property taxes to fund daily services.
 Unpaid real estate taxes creates a serious cash-flow problem for Tarrant County.